Skip to main content

 Why is Requirement Traceability Important?

-Advantages of Requirements Traceability Matrix and Test Coverage
+Advantages of RTM and Test Coverage

 Here are a few of the benefits provided by using an RTM during the development lifecycle: